nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Saving the data

-ClubConnect data are saved in the hard disk automatically after any command that changes the data.
+ClubConnect data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-ClubConnect data are saved automatically as a JSON file `[JAR file location]/data/clubconnect.json`.
+ClubConnect data is saved automatically as a JSON file `[JAR file location]/data/clubconnect.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <box type="warning" seamless>